tldr-pages/tldr/pages/linux/nordvpn.md

 `nordvpn connect`

-- List countries:
+- List all available countries:

 `nordvpn countries`

-- Connect to a specific country:
+- Connect to a NordVPN server in a specific country:

-`nordvpn connect Germany`
+`nordvpn connect {{Germany}}`